mozilla/pkipolicy/rootstore/policy.md

 that the private key remained secure throughout the transfer, and that the root certificate is ready to resume issuance.
-This requirement MAY be met by including the transferred root certificate and key in the new owner's regular audits or by getting a point-in-time audit.
+This requirement MAY be met by including the transferred root certificate and key in the new owner's regular audits or by getting a point-in-time audit; *and*
-* Send links to the updated CP, CPS, and the updated audit statements, opinion letter, or point-in-time audit statement to Mozilla.
+* send links to the updated CP, CPS, and the updated audit statements, opinion letter, or point-in-time audit statement to Mozilla.

 The regular annual audit statements MUST still happen in a timely manner.